Veams/component/README.md

 - you have to call `super(obj, options)` to merge default with markup options

 #### `initialize()`
-- called on init
+- called in the constructor
-- useful for preparing your component
+- useful for preparing your component, but cannot use any defined class property

+#### `create()`
+- This function just executes other functions and will be executed by [`@veams/plugin-modules`](https://github.com/Veams/plugin-modules).
+- When you want to use a component in another component, call the function after init.

 #### `preRender()`
-- if needed templates can be prerendered here using `renderTemplate` (see section "Render templates")
+- if needed templates can be pre-rendered here using `renderTemplate` (see section "Render templates")

 #### `bindEvents()`
 - bind events manually here using `registerEvent` (see section "Events / Manual binding")